-The court agreed, instead, with the government that "committing premeditated murder is outside the scope of a police officer's employment," Cabret wrote.
+In its ruling Friday written by Associate Justice Maria Cabret, the Supreme Court agreed with the government that "committing premeditated murder is outside the scope of a police officer's employment."

-It did note, however, Brunn's complaint that the government had kept Dowdye as an officer even after he allegedly was "involved in a domestic violence incident in which he assaulted James," Cabret wrote.
+However, the opinion did note Brunn's complaint that the government had kept Dowdye as an officer even after he allegedly was "involved in a domestic violence incident in which he assaulted James," Cabret wrote.